-- Everyone entering the surgery center must wear a cloth facial covering or mask. - Parking the upper parking lot, designated for patient parking. - Come through the front doors, straight ahead is the main entrance to the surgery center.
-Please check in with the front desk receptionist.

-- You must have an adult over the age of 18 to remain with you until you are discharged.
+- Parking in the upper parking lot, designated for patient parking. - Come through the front doors, straight ahead is the main entrance to the surgery center.
+Please check in with the front desk receptionist - You must have an adult over the age of 18 to remain with you until you are discharged.
 Your surgery will be cancelled if your driver does not remain at facility. - You will be registered for surgery, go over forms, and receive ID bracelets. - Your family can stay with you in the lobby until you are called back for surgery.